 Programme Evaluation/Validation Meeting

-The Validation Panel is expected to conduct a critically constructive and independent assessment of the proposal, taking into account the written submission, discussion with the Programme Team and, as appropriate, a tour of the available facilities during the visit.
+A Programme Evaluation/Validation meeting will be conducted on-site at the partner institution over the course of up to one day.
+During the meeting, the Validation Panel is expected to conduct a critically constructive and independent assessment of the proposal, taking into account the written submission, discussion with the Programme Team and, as appropriate, a tour of the available facilities during the visit.
 Typical agenda and programme for a visit.
 The extent to which discussions will focus on programme content will be determined by the relationship of the proposal to a currently approved University programme.
 However, the Panel will wish to be assured that the staff responsible for delivery have a clear understanding of the programme and its aims and learning outcomes.

 At the end of the meeting the Chair of the Validation Panel may inform the Programme Team of the preliminary conclusions and recommendations of the Panel.